polterguy/hyper-core/README.md

 to use a **[read-lock]** while checking the cache, and a **[write-lock]** while writing to the cache, to synchronise access to your cache.
 Yet again, this is beyond the scope of this document.
 Shoot me an email at thomas@gaiasoul.com if you want me to write an article for you, with an example of how to do this.
+I also do code reviews, and can help out with architecture and tutoring.

 ## Authentication and authorisation